 So what’s the story on New York cosmetic surgery safety?
 Can patients elect procedures with confidence?
 Local media outlets indicate the picture is mixed.
 An article in USA Today a few years ago maintained that our state has some of the most stringent laws covering in-office and medical spa surgeries.
 What’s different here than in many other states is that patients who require more than “minimal” sedation, or who will have more than 500cc of fat removed during liposuction, must be operated on in an accredited surgery center.
 That’s a step in the right direction.

 There’s a very big “but,” however.
 That same article pointed out that ANY doctor can perform cosmetic surgery in an unaccredited facility under local anesthesia only.
-This is how many physician—such as gynecologists, dermatologists and private practitioners—are able to add procedures such as liposuction, breast augmentation and facial cosmetic surgery to their menu.
+This is how many physicians—such as gynecologists, dermatologists, and private practitioners—are able to add procedures such as liposuction, breast augmentation and facial cosmetic surgery to their menu.

 Safe Cosmetic Surgery in New York